-Schools are encouraged to schedule testing during the early part of each testing window to maximize the number of available test days.
+Schools are encouraged to schedule testing during the early part of each testing window to maximize the number of available test days in case of weather-related disruptions or other issues.
 Testing must be scheduled to ensure students have sufficient time to complete a Section on the same day it is started.
-A test Session of two Sections may be scheduled across two days or scheduled on a single day.
+A test Session of four Sections may be scheduled across multiple days with one or more Sections administered each day.
+It is highly recommended that schools schedule no more than two Sections per sitting for any given student.
 When scheduling multiple Sections for a single day, schools should account for breaks between Sections (refer to Section 2.4.4 for the policy on breaks).

 Schools may test multiple classrooms/courses in one testing location, if desired, provided the Section is the same content area, has the same length of testing time, and uses the same administration script provided in the Test Administrator Manual.
-When administering a mathematics assessment, attention must also be given to whether the Section uses a calculator or not.
-For example, a school may test Algebra I and Geometry courses for Section 1 together because they are the same content area (Mathematics), have the same testing time (20 minutes), and use the same administration script (available in the Test Administrator Manual).
-Students taking Section 2 could not be combined with student taking Section 1 because the timing and calculator use is different.
-If using this option, schools may need to arrange for additional staff members to be available at the beginning of a Section to help students sign in and begin testing.
-Sessions for ELA and Mathematics will have unique Seal Codes, so it is important that the STC plan for how those Seal Codes will be delivered between Sections if different assessments are administered in the same room.
+When administering an online mathematics assessment, attention must also be given to whether the Section uses a calculator or not.
+Regular forms deliver a calculator with the item and therefore use a different script than those Accommodated Forms (i.e., Text-to-Speech, Human Reader/Human Signer, etc.) which still have calculator and non-calculator sections.
+The Test Administrator should not deliver both scripts in one room at the same time.
+For example, a school may test Algebra I and Geometry courses for Section 1 together because they are the same content area (Mathematics), have the same testing time (40 minutes), and use the same administration script (available in the Test Administrator Manual) for the Regular form, but if using the accommodated form should not test students together.
+If using this option when testing students online, schools may need to arrange for additional staff members to be available at the beginning of a Section to help students sign in and begin testing.
+Sections 2-4 will have unique Seal Codes, so it is important that the STC plan for how those Seal Codes will be delivered when different Sections from a variety of Sessions are administered in the same room.

 Each student is expected to complete a Section in a single sitting (i.e., all at once), with limited exceptions due to illness during testing or a safety threat.
 Time must be allowed to finish a Section on the same day started.
-Sections should be administered in sequential order.
-Schools may use their discretion in deciding the order of the tested content within the testing window.
+A Section may not be delivered over multiple days without special permission from the LAC or MSDE.